New Graduate Student and Teaching Assistant Orientation

 This year, fall orientation for new graduate students and teaching assistants will be delivered online in video format.
 You will be able to access the materials on Academic Orientation Day on September 8 and complete your orientation(s) at a time that is convenient to you.

 Please register for the orientation session (and TA Orientation sessions, if you will be working as a TA during the fall term) using the form below.
 You will receive further information about how to access the Orientation materials shortly before Academic Orientation Day.

-If you are a graduate student or teaching assistant new to your role in Fall 2019 it is strongly recommended that you attend orientation.
-The sessions will provide you with important information about starting your graduate studies and your role as a teaching assistant.
-You will also have the opportunity to meet other grad students, faculty, members of the Graduate Students’ Association and CUPE 4600, and a variety of campus service representatives.
+If you are a graduate student or teaching assistant new to your role in Fall 2020 it is strongly recommended that you attend orientation by watching the videos.
+The sessions will provide you with important information about starting your graduate studies and/or your role as a teaching assistant.
+You will have the opportunity to hear from members of the Graduate Students’ Association, CUPE 4600, and a variety of campus service representatives.

-The TA Orientation session counts toward paid training hours for new teaching assistants who attend.
+The TA Orientation session counts toward paid training hours for new teaching assistants who complete it.

 If you have questions about Fall Orientation please contact David Lafferty at firstname.lastname@example.org

 International Graduate Student Orientation